emmameinert/Hiveproject_Push_swap/README.md

 Push_swap is an introduction to the world of numbers and algorithms.
 Using a certain set of operations it aims to sort numbers with only two stacks.
 The programm displays the operations, which were used to sort the numbers.
+It was created during my journey at Hive Helsinki.

 ## My approach